-Welcome to your essential guide to the 2022 IPL, the biggest annual domestic tournament on the cricket calendar in the global betting.
+Welcome to your essential guide to the 2022 IPL, the biggest annual domestic tournament on the cricket calendar for sports betting.
 After COVID-19 forced its suspension and eventual switch to the UAE last season, the IPL returns to India with two new franchises – Lucknow Super Giants and Gujarat Titans – making it a 10-team competition.

 Those 10 teams are now split into two groups with each team playing 14 times in the group stages – home and away against teams in the same group plus once against four teams in the opposite group and twice against the one remaining team.
 It means that despite being drawn in different groups, Mumbai Indians and Chennai Super Kings – the two most successful teams in the IPL’s history with nine titles between them – will meet twice in the group stages.

 The global pandemic has still had a hand in proceedings with Mumbai and Pune, separated by over 140km in the western Maharashtra state, hosting all of the games.
 Mumbai’s main Wankhede Stadium and the DY Patil Stadium will each stage 20 matches with the Brabourne Stadium and Pune’s MCA International Stadium getting 15 matches apiece.

 First held in 2008, the IPL – Indian Premier League – has become the most popular and successful of the world’s T20 cricket tournaments despite Pakistani players not being picked since its opening season.
 While it has created new specialist short-form cricketers, especially attacking batters, it has made the calendar even more packed with some players reluctant to give up their lucrative contracts to play in Tests or one-day internationals.

 Any thoughts that the IPL would be a short-lived fad were quickly dispelled, and the league appears to be growing in popularity.
 Combine that with global television coverage, and it is no surprise that bookmakers are keen to get in on the action with a wide range of odds and markets on offer.